andrew/ultimate-awesome/README.md

 - [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
 - [awesome-agentic-commerce](https://github.com/damoahdominic/awesome-agentic-commerce) - Agentic commerce is the shift from people clicking buy buttons to AI agents acting, deciding, negotiating, and transacting on behalf of users.
 This repository documents that shift.
 - [VHDL-Guide](https://github.com/mikeroyal/VHDL-Guide) - VHDL Guide.
+- [awesome-space-security](https://github.com/peco602/awesome-space-security) - A curated list of awesome resources about the security of space systems.
 - [Awesome-Decks](https://github.com/rafaecheve/Awesome-Decks) - Curated list of pitch deck slides.
 - [awesome-openbsd-desktop](https://github.com/raffaelschneider/awesome-openbsd-desktop) - A curated list of awesome applications, software, tools, and resources for using OpenBSD as a daily driver.
 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.